EXCLUSIVE-Peugeot family ready to step aside for GM -sources

 For Peugeot, heavily dependent on its home region, the threat is to its existence.
 The company burned 3 billion euros ($3.9 billion) in operating cash last year, and asset writedowns swelled its net loss to 5 billion.

-Peugeot shares jumped 4.6 percent after the Reuters report and were trading 4 percent higher at 1445 GMT.
-GM was up 2.2 percent in New York.

-Peugeot’s stock has fallen 77 percent over the past two years, compared with a 1.4 percent slide for the STOXX Europe 600 autos & parts index.
+Peugeot’s shares have fallen 77 percent over the past two years, compared with a 1.4 percent slide for the STOXX Europe 600 autos & parts index.
 Its debt has been classed as junk by all of the main rating agencies since early 2012.

 CEO Varin has responded by cutting 10,000 more jobs, selling 2 billion euros in assets and negotiating a 7 billion euro state guarantee for financing arm Banque PSA.